stackbit-projects/tylerwillis-9c92f/content/pages/index.md

         subtitle: Unsupervised helps companies use their data to make better decisions.
         content: >
           I co-founded [Unsupervised](https://unsupervised.com/) in 2017.
-Our AI finds the best ways to improve performance on any KPI, by analyzing 1000x more data and automatically identifying your biggest opportunities.
+Our AI helps you find the best ways to improve any KPI, by automatically analyzing 1000x more data and identifying your best opportunities.
 In Q1 of 2021, we helped our customers grow their revenue and profit by millions of dollars.
         actions:
           - label: Visit Unsupervised.com
             url: 'https://unsupervised.com/'